 Where to buy a Metro Card?

-Metro Card tickets are no longer available and can only be used for contactless payment with your own credit/debit card.
+Metro Card tickets are no longer available and can only be used for contactless payments with your own credit/debit card.

-You can pay contactlessly via OMNY terminals on all classic subway lines in New York City (always along the entire length of its route) and on Local or Select Bus Service (SBS) bus lines.
+Contactless payment via OMNY terminals is available on all classic subway lines in New York City (always along the entire length of the route) and on Local or Select Bus Service (SBS) bus lines.

 Fares are valid on bus routes marked M, Q, B, Bx or SIM, i.e. all routes in Manhattan, Queens, Brooklyn, Bronx and Staten Island.
 On the other hand, a special single fare applies on express lines (marked with an X) 6,75 usd.
 Tourists won't encounter many of these, however.